-Logging on to the IBM Global Network
+Logging on to the network

-Use a batch logon record to log on to the IBM Global Network.
-The batch logon record contains an IBM Global Network /\LOGON command that provides the following information to the network:
+Use a batch logon record to log on to the network.
+The batch logon record contains an network /LOGON command that provides the following information to the network:

-- Your IBM Global Network account ID
+- Your network account ID

-- Your IBM Global Network user ID
+- Your network user ID

-- Your IBM Global Network password
+- Your network password

-- A new IBM Global Network password and IBM Global Network password verification
+- A new network password and network password verification

-NOTE: When you registered on the IBM Global Network, you were assigned an IBM Global Network password.
+NOTE: When you registered on the network, you were assigned an network password.
 The first time that you log on to the network, you are required to change this password.

-In the batch logon record, combine the /\LOGON command with the following IBM Global Network commands:
+In the batch logon record, combine the /LOGON command with the following network commands:

-- a /\SELECT command that selects EDIRECTS, which specifies Expedite/Direct - a /\USERDATA command that includes the value SNAEDI
+- a /SELECT command that selects EDIRECTS, which specifies Expedite/Direct - a /USERDATA command that includes the value SNAEDI

-If your IBM Global Network logon is successful, you will receive the Expedite/Direct "Welcome" message; otherwise, you will receive a logon error message.
+If your network logon is successful, you will receive the Expedite/Direct "Welcome" message; otherwise, you will receive a logon error message.
 For more information about these error messages, see Appendix D, "Handling errors."